Skip to content

 20 Questions to Include in Your Employee Benefits Survey

-Following (and preceding) open enrollment, administrators are undoubtedly busy preparing and evaluating their benefits programs.
-This review process is crucial to ensuring that enough high-quality resources are sourced to meet employee needs and wants, but also that they’re sufficiently competitive in an increasingly high-stakes labor market.
+Following (and preceding) open enrollment, administrators are undoubtedly busy preparing and evaluating benefits programs.
+This review process is crucial to ensuring that enough high-quality resources are sourced to meet employee needs and wants, but also that they’re sufficiently competitive in an increasingly high-stakes job market.

 However, it’s not always the benefits that need to be reevaluated—sometimes, it’s the way they’re communicated.